Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-disco-text.md

 </div>
 ```

-I'm going with a very lazy solution today, and we'll use an invisible checkbox to get the party started 🥳.
+I'm going with a sluggish solution today, and we'll use an invisible checkbox to get the party started 🥳.

 Our text will be one word.
 It will be the star of the show.
 And a span element for the background effect.

 ## Disco Text effect with CSS Hue-rotate

-For the text effect, the main idea is showcasing the power of the `hue-rotate` filter in `CSS`.
+For the text effect, the main idea is to showcase the power of the `hue-rotate` filter in `CSS`.

 But let's start with the basic styling: